Seducing Cinderella ONLY

-a Fighting for Love novel by Gina L. Maxwell
+a Fighting for Love novel by NYT and USA TODAY bestselling author Gina L. Maxwell

 Mixed martial arts fighter Reid Andrews’s chance to reclaim his title as light heavyweight champ is shattered when he’s injured only months before the rematch.
 To make sure he’s healed in time, his trainer sends him to recuperate under a professional’s care—Reid’s best friend’s little sister, all grown up.